Loess Bluffs National Wildlife Refuge: History

 The draining of the land did little to prevent the flat area on the Missouri River bottoms from flooding from the streams that emptied into the area.
 In 1908 two years after its completion the land was flooded.
 In 1915 in a flood that was said to be worse than the Great Flood of 1881 which had been an incentive for draining the land indundated much of land.

 On August 23, 1935 Executive Order 7156 by President Franklin D. Roosevelt called for a reversal of the project to create a "refuge feeding and breeding ground for migratory birds and other wildlife."
 It was the first national wildlife refuge in Missouri.
 Its original planned name was the "Squaw Creek Migratory Water Fowl Refuge."
 The original plan called for it to be 8,135 acres but the government was unable to acquire all the land and it was reduced to 7,415 acres.
 The plan allowed for management of the runoff from the local creeks with various pools.
 The Civilian Conservation Corps was tasked with restoring the wetland state.

+Facilities

+Among the construction at the refuge were 15 impoundments totaling 3400 acre, construction of 14 mi of dikes and levees and 11 mi of ditches.
 The basic ditch drainage system still remains with Squaw Creek and Davis Creek combined with water from a channeled Tarkio Creek draining almost due south from the refuge into the Missouri.